AInitikesh/CarND-MPC-Project/README.md

 ## Polynomial Fitting and MPC Preprocessing

 Prior to MPC I am converting the global coordintes ptsx and ptsy to vehicle's local coordinate waypoints_x and waypoints_y using the following formulas.
-Later I ran polyfit on waypoints to calculate coefficients of the 3rd degree curve in which the car is moving.
+Later I ran polyfit on waypoints to calculate coefficients of the 3rd degree polynomial curve in which the car is moving.
 Using this coefficients I calulated the cross track error and the psi error.
 These errors are used to denote the state of the car ie (x, y, psi, v, cte, psi error)

 ## Model Predictive Control with Latency